|

 didn’t bother with opto

 -isolators - no need.
-That
+The

 construction project was finally